 Hotel: Grand Hotel de la Minerve, Rome

-This incredible 16th-century palace in the very heart of the old part of Rome is one of the grand dames.
-Apart from the great location, the atrium bar, the roof top garden and the terrace are all great spaces to relax, read a book or enjoy a glass of wine.
-You will see the Pantheon’s roof from your room.
-The only negative, if there is one at this hotel, is that the corridors of accommodation floors have not been done yet, but everything else is super.
-This is the best place to go out and stroll around Rome.
+This incredible 16th-century palace in the very heart of the old part of Rome is one of the Grand Dames.
+Apart from the Absolutely perfect location, the atrium bar, the roof top garden and the terrace are all great spaces to relax, read a book or enjoy a glass of wine.
+You will see the Pantheon’s roof from your room if we choose the rooms we like.
+Rooms are stylish but not form over function, this is also not a chain and we love female GM who cares and is ever present.

 Hotel: De Russie, Rome